GU-CLASP/language-and-perception/meetings.md

   * Yatskar, M., Zettlemoyer, L., & Farhadi, A. (2016).
 Situation recognition: Visual semantic role labeling for image understanding.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 5534-5542). [link](https://homes.cs.washington.edu/~my89/publications/situations.pdf) (recommended by Mehdi)

   * Mei, H., Bansal, M., & Walter, M. R. (2016, February).
 Listen, Attend, and Walk: Neural Mapping of Navigational Instructions to Action Sequences.
 In AAAI (pp. 2772-2778). [link](https://arxiv.org/abs/1506.04089) (recommended by Mehdi)

-  * + J. Zwarts and Y. Winter.
-Vector space semantics: A model-theoretic analysis of locative prepositions.
-Journal of Logic, Language and Information, 9:169–211, 2000. (recommended by all, would like to read: Robin)

   * one of the papers on this page (Oxford robotics & vision group): [link](http://www.robots.ox.ac.uk/~nsid/publications.html) (recommended by Staffan)
   Link broken